MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 This automatically gives you [31 days of data ingestion up to 10 Gb a day](/azure/sentinel/billing?tabs=commitment-tier#free-trial) free as part of a free trial.
 - Set your Log Analytics Workspace supporting Microsoft Sentinel to [90 day retention](/azure/sentinel/billing?tabs=commitment-tier#data-retention-and-archived-logs-costs) at a minimum.

 Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no additional cost.
 You will incur costs for the total amount of data in the workspace after 90 days.
 Setting it to 90 days ensures a 90-day rollover of log data.
 You may consider retaining log data for longer based on governmental requirements.

-See [Quickstart: Onboard in Microsoft Sentinel](/azure/sentinel/quickstart-onboard) for more information.
+For more information, see [Create Log Analytics workspaces](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) and [Quickstart: Onboard in Microsoft Sentinel](/azure/sentinel/quickstart-onboard).

 ### Zero Trust with Microsoft Sentinel